-Consider experience first and foremost when sourcing your social media help.
+Consider experience first and foremost when outsourcing your social media help.

-Everybody knows that Facebook for example should be a part of a social media strategy, but not everyone understands how it should be a part your overall marketing mix, on finding new leads, building brand awareness, etc.
+Most businesses believe that Facebook should be a part of a social media strategy, but not everyone understands how it fits into your overall marketing mix.

 Sharing and curating content across social media isn’t a ‘one size fits all’ exercise.
 After all, the various platforms are used by audiences in different ways, and distributing the same content across all your social media platforms does not make strategic sense.

-If your agency is not taking time out to deep dive into the detail of who your customers or buyers are, and whether they actually use social media as a way to research a purchase, then I would start to worry about my investment.
+If your choice of agency is not suggesting a deep dive into who your customers are, and whether they use social media for research, then I would start to worry.

 “The first question an agency should be asking is – how well do you know your customers?”

-Drawing a profile of who your ideal customer is or “buyer persona” is really the only way you can understand what your buyer is looking for and why they would buy your products or services.
+Drawing a profile of who your ideal customer is, known as a “buyer persona” is really the only way you can understand the what, why and how they buy.

 Everybody is searching for a solution, the process of creating a buyer persona helps you map out the why, what, when and how.
 By detailing the customer’s journey, their research behaviour and needs, gives you the insight to then start planning your strategy.

 I have drawn together below the 7 top questions I would ask – you may have more to add.